Playback Session 1 | Paving the way for youth-led action for climate adaptation in food systems

-Linking young people to cutting edge science on climate change, agriculture and food security, we aim to empower youth to take centre stage in development.
-As a collective force, young people have extraordinary potential to mobilise and influence global movements, which can be initiated in the form of a simple pledge.
+Linking young people to cutting edge science on climate change, agriculture and food security, we aim to empower youth to take center stage in development.
+As a collective force, young people have extraordinary potential to mobilize and influence global movements, which can be initiated in the form of a simple pledge.

 #Act4food #Act4Change youth event